Released: 12th April 2004

 Billboard Hot 100 chart run: 53-47-41-41-35-37-43-45-52-65-77-87-98

 The downcast atmosphere is perfectly realised within the music video as a very literal reading of the lyrics.
-Set in the midst of a torrential downpour and largely utilising a dreary black, white and grey palette, the washed-out visuals again help to distance Hilary Duff from her Lizzie McGuire origins without feeling particularly forced.
+Set amidst of a torrential downpour and largely utilising a dreary black, white and grey palette, the washed-out visuals again help to distance Hilary Duff from her Lizzie McGuire origins without feeling particularly forced.
 However, the postmodern transition shots between Hilary Duff performing in the rain and then watching herself on television performing in the rain remain on-brand.
 It’s easy to forget that Metamorphosis was Hollywood Records’ first major foray into the charts and although Hilary Duff’s music was a separate entity from her role as Lizzie McGuire, a lot of the album success was built around her synergy as a Disney brand.
 The Come Clean visual treatment thus deftly straddles a line somewhere between the Disney Channel and MTV without elements that would appeal to both without alienating the other.

 Despite Come Clean’s superior pop sensibilities, its chart fortunes were disappointingly mixed.
-A #35 peak on the Billboard Hot 100 was a fairly big achievement in such pop-hostile times – it also marked Hilary Duff’s first top 40 hit in America.
-However, in the UK the response was much cooler and the single peaked at #18 – which is a real shame because it’s still commonly cited by most pop observers as one of her best efforts.
-Still, undeterred by the lukewarm response to only her second single, Hilary Duff retreated from our shores and plotted a comeback the following year with the obvious next move – a greatest hits album (!)
+A #35 peak on the Billboard Hot 100 was a fairly big achievement in such pop-hostile times; it also marked Hilary Duff’s first top 40 hit in America.
+However, in the UK the response was much cooler and the single peaked at #18, which is a real shame because it’s still commonly cited by most pop observers as one of her best efforts.
+Still, undeterred by the lukewarm response to only her second single, Hilary Duff retreated from our shores and plotted a comeback the following year with the obvious next move: a greatest hits album.